japila-books/spark-sql-internals/docs/hive/HiveExternalCatalog.md

   table: String): CatalogTable
 ----

-`getRawTable` returns the link:../spark-sql-CatalogTable.adoc[CatalogTable] metadata of the input table.
+`getRawTable` returns the ../spark-sql-CatalogTable.md[CatalogTable] metadata of the input table.

-Internally, `getRawTable` requests the <<client, HiveClient>> for the link:HiveClient.adoc#getTable[table metadata from a Hive metastore].
+Internally, `getRawTable` requests the <<client, HiveClient>> for the HiveClient.md#getTable[table metadata from a Hive metastore].

 NOTE: `getRawTable` is used when `HiveExternalCatalog` is requested to <<renameTable, renameTable>>, <<alterTable, alterTable>>, <<alterTableStats, alterTableStats>>, <<getTable, getTable>>, <<alterPartitions, alterPartitions>> and <<listPartitionsByFilter, listPartitionsByFilter>>.